richardschoen/MbIbmiOdbcQuery/README.md

 The app allows developers to run one or more interactive IBM i ODBC queries in a MDI (Multi-Document) Window in a MS Windows environment.

-I don't use this instead of ACS Run SQL Scripts, but I plan to use it when I want to run multiple DB2 SQL queries and have them in a single UI with multiple result windows open.
+I plan to use it when I want to run multiple DB2 SQL queries and have them in a single UI with multiple result windows open.
+I don't plan to use this instead of ACS Run SQL Scripts, but will use it to augment when I need a better way to compare result sets together.

 This app is a self-contained DotNet 10 app so it runs on Windows only.